 - Your grant amount will be reduced from full-time to part-time and you owe back the amount for which you are no longer eligible, or

-- Your grant will be cancelled and you owe back what was paid to you because based on the withdrawal, more than half of the remaining credits in your schedule are (or were) online.
+- Your grant will be canceled and you owe back what was paid to you because based on the withdrawal, more than half of the remaining credits in your schedule are (or were) online.

 Important News about Summer Financial Aid and Financial Aid Progress

 Summer financial aid (federal Stafford loans included) will not be processed until Spring grades can be reviewed to determine if you are making satisfactory financial aid progress.
 You will need to make the necessary payment arrangements with the Office of Student Accounts when you register to hold your summer schedule.
 If you are not making financial aid progress, you will not be eligible for summer financial aid and you will have to pay for summer classes on your own.